SINTEF/dlite/doc/concepts.md

     A basic `DLiteInstance` type is defined that all data instances (including metadata) can be cast into.

+    In the figure above, the *Data instances* and the *Collections* are both examples of *pure instances*.

   - Metadata.
 Entities, Entity schema, Basic metadata schema, etc are all examples of metadata.
 Metadata is typically identified by an